Tax Year 2026 · Canada

-Newfoundland and Labrador Paycheck Tax Calculator 2024 & 2025
+Newfoundland and Labrador Paycheck Tax Calculator 2026

 Newfoundland and Labrador has a seven-bracket provincial system with Canada's highest top marginal rate at 21.3%, applying to income above $551,739.
 The Basic Personal Amount is $10,818.
 The lowest rate starts at 8.7%.
-Combined with federal tax, CPP, and EI, use the calculator above to calculate your exact Newfoundland take-home pay for 2025 or 2026.
+Combined with federal tax, CPP, and EI, use the calculator above to calculate your exact Newfoundland take-home pay for 2026.

-Pre-Tax Deductions
+Pre-Tax Deductions (annual)

 How Newfoundland and Labrador paycheck taxes work